theintern/intern/CONTRIBUTING.md

 1. Fork this repository and clone your fork
 2. In the repo, run `pnpm install` to install development packages
+3. Run `pnpm build` to build everything
-3. Run `pnpm test` to run the Node-based self-tests
+4. Run `pnpm test` to run the Node-based self-tests
-4. Run `pnpm run test:chrome` to run the self-tests in Chrome (“edge”, “firefox”, and “safari” are also available)
+5. Run `pnpm test:chrome` to run the self-tests in Chrome (“edge”, “firefox”, and “safari” are also available)

 > 💡 Intern requires at least Node 10.0.0 to build and run.